jeredw/eniac-chess/easm.md

 Easm variables are always of the form `{[type]-[name]}`, and on first use they try to allocate a free resource of that type.
 This program uses named program lines `{p-print}` and `{p-inc}` and a named transciever program on accumulator 13 called `{t-inc}`.
 A transciever program is an accumulator program that has an output jack, so it can trigger something else when it's done.

-This file can be assembled into a runnable patch by `python easm/easm.py vm-dev/print-naturals-2.easm print-naturals-2.e`.
+Running easm assembles an `.easm` file into a `.e` file suitable for `eniacsim.` This file can be assembled into a runnable patch by `python easm/easm.py vm-dev/print-naturals-2.easm print-naturals-2.e`.

 ## Moving data around
 Suppose we want to start counting at a different number.
 There are many ways to do this, including the way you use when you're debugging and you just want to set the machine state: